Jordanian art: Traditional art

 Traditional art was often based on material culture including hand-crafts such as rug-making, basket weaving, silver smithing, mosaics, ceramics, and glass-blowing.
 The Bedouins were largely self-sufficient in the production of goods, and made their own rugs, wove baskets and prepared ceramics.
 Such works exhibited wide variation in styles, as tribes often used their own tribal motifs.

 The Jordanian art historian, Wijdan Ali has argued that the traditional Islamic aesthetic evident in craft-based work was displaced by the arrival of colonialism in North Africa and the Middle East.
-However, in the decolonised period of the 20th-century, a contemporary art form combining tradition and modern influences can be observed.
+However, in the decolonised period of the 20th century, a contemporary art form combining tradition and modern influences can be observed.

 Pre-Islamic art

 As early as the Neolithic period in Jordan, figurines and sculptures were being made.
 In some of the earliest examples, human skulls were built up with plaster, and inlays were used for the eye sockets.
 Two caches of figurines discovered at Aïn Ghazal, near Amman, include animal models and some three dozen monumental figurines (pictured below), which scholars believe were important to the ritual and social structure of the peoples living there, and may have formed part of a burial ritual.
 The 'Ain Ghazal statues are very large, with some around three feet in height.
 Aïn Ghazal was occupied between 7,000 BCE and 5,000 BCE and the statues have been dated to around 6,500 BCE.
 Showing extensive use of plaster, the Aïn Ghazal statues represent a clear departure from the tiny, faceless figures of the Paleolithic period and mark the dawn of a distinct Neolithic art.

 The Nabateans incorporated numerous sculpted panels, figurines and decorative friezes into their buildings at Petra and made pottery.
-Examples include the architectural detail used on the temple of Qsr al-Bint at Petra Dura along with these young artists helped to spark a local, Jordanian art movement.
+Examples include the architectural detail used on the temple of Qsr al-Bint at Petra and the prevalent stele representing the gods, as carved reliefs and either cut directly into the rock-face or carved as stand-alone units and placed inside carved niches.